 But nothing lasts forever and in October 2010, Henry resigned from the network amidst a firestorm of controversy, after he mocked an Indian official's name and insulted the Governor-General.
 Pippa, who was pregnant with her third child, struggled on to the end of the year, as TVNZ trialled a series of possible replacements live on-air.

 If Pippa and Paul were the golden couple, Petra and Corin were, well, not.
 The pair came in for a torrent of abuse as viewers struggled to adjust to the new line up.
 The ratings slid and by April 2012, TVNZ announced Dann was leaving Breakfast to become the network's political editor.

 2012: PETRA AND RAWDON

-Saturday Breakfast host Rawdon Christie was waiting in the wings to take over and quickly made himself at home on the Breakfast couch, where he has sat ever since.
+Saturday Breakfast host Rawdon Christie was waiting in the wings to take over and quickly made himself at home on the Breakfast couch.
 Ratings improved but reports suggested there was no love lost between the pair and by October, Bagust announced she was leaving.

 2013: RAWDON AND TONI

 After a year of filling-in for Petra and hosting Saturday Breakfast alongside Christie, Toni Street was finally given her first full-time presenting role.
 After two years of awkwardness, viewers were relieved to find hosts that actually liked one another.
 Together with weatherman Sam Wallace, the programme found its sweet spot once again, with its popularity reflected in growing ratings.

 2014: RAWDON AND A DIFFERENT ALI